pitiplash78/PreAnalyse/README.md

 Start up:
 -----------
+The compressed file can be unzipped to more or less everywhere.
+If needed especially in Windows can be set a to program_root_folder/PreAnalyseExtended.exe and just start the program.
+In Linux the program call is on the command line $mono  program_root_folder\PreAnalyseExtended.exe A start up using Linux ‘wine’ is outstanding.

 After start up the first time a window defining the needed working folders appears.
 For best performance it is recommended to set the three path in your comfortable way.
 It is asked for:
 + The standard base directory for data files.
 This option is mandatory but very useful.
 It is also recommend to use the according check box.
 Following that a project being created,